swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ## 7.4 Communication Interfaces

 The communication interfaces for the International Bank Transfer System must be able to commmunicate relavent information about the status of the transfer request to the requesting customer.
-This communication can be implemented via e-mail, SMS, or other means such that the customer is easily able to access relavent status about the transfer request.
+This communication can be implemented via e-mail, SMS, or other means such that the Customer is easily able to access relavent status about the transfer request.
 Due to the systems communication with the SWIFT Alliance System, the appropriate communication between the International Bank Transfer System and the SWIFT Alliance system must be used.

 |||
 |-|-|